nopnop2002/SC16IS752/README.md

 |SDA/VSS|--|SDA(*3)|SDA(*4)|

 (*1)
-The SC16IS750 module is equipped with a MIC5219 LG33 voltage regulator, which provides 3.3V to the chip.
+The SC16IS750 breakout board is equipped with a MIC5219 LG33 voltage regulator, which provides 3.3V to the chip.
-The SC16IS752 module is equipped with a AMS1117-3.3 voltage regulator, which provides 3.3V to the chip.
+The SC16IS752 breakout board is equipped with a AMS1117-3.3 voltage regulator, which provides 3.3V to the chip.
 Therefore, the level of i2c is 3.3V, but all pins are 5V tolerant.

 (*2)i2c address selection